verdantlearn/gis-beginner-oe4bw/index.md

 layout: index
 ---

-Welcome to this short GIS beginner course for wildlife conservationists!
+> Welcome to this short beginner course on GIS for wildlife conservationists!

-This course will run **DATES**
+The course will run from Monday 14 June to Sunday 11 July 2021

+Each week contains a range of activities that should take you 4-5 hours to complete, including discussion, hands-on GIS exercises, reading and reflection, and mini assignments.
+The week's pages will become available one week ahead

-:point_up: You can navigate through the course using the menu bar at the top of this page, starting with 'Pre-course'
+:point_up: You can navigate through the course using the menu bar at the top of this page

 <br>